-- The takeaway from this week’s episode is … how deliberate contemplation will change the “way and why” you make decisions.
+- The takeaway from this episode is … how deliberate contemplation will change “what and why” you make decisions.

 - Here’s what this will do for you … the decisions you make will bring you closer to why you are here.

-- Here’s what I want you to do with it … start your contemplation journey by writing about what you are contemplating.
-Do this in a calm place every day.
+- Here’s what I want you to do with it … start your contemplation journey by writing about what you are contemplating every day.

-When you contemplate something based on its face value you do not read any embellishments into it.
+When you contemplate something based on its true value you do not read any embellishments into it.

-Once you have the realizations you can decide what to do.
+Once you have the realization you can decide what to do.
 The action you will take, supporting the belief you hold to be true, will be solid and deliberate.
 These are the actions that are rooted in confidence and build charisma.
 It’s the charisma, the whole package, that people see and respect.
 This charisma is difficult to describe but when you see a charismatic person it needs no explanation.
-These people have figured something out that they contemplated and observed and made the right decision from it – from their truth.
+These people have figured something out that they observed, contemplated to arrive at the right decision – your truth.

 People want you to just trust that their beliefs should be yours.
-They think you shouldn’t question them, after all, they came from a higher authority like a parent, teacher, and social status-quos.
+They think you shouldn’t question them, after all, they are a higher authority like a parent, teacher, and social status-quos.